 A snake slithered through the air, its presence a silent hiss, brushing against a wall.
 Gazing upon my hand resting on the window sill, I recognized the snake coiled in gold around my ring finger—the Holy Ghost finger, adorned with a gift from a long-lost friend.

 “Babylon is burning at the end of your cigarette,” she spoke.
 Appearing before me, she held a pitcher of water and a glass.
 The air crackled around us.
 She whispered, “Tell me, what is a man?
 A swirl of windblown dust, caught in the cone of events, swinging across the arc of his life like a pendulum?”
 Her gaze captured me.

-I replied, “I take refuge in my beliefs…..”
-I repeat this over and over in my mind, a merry-go-round mantra.
-The guns of doubt click and explode in Russian roulette timing: silent movies, iceberg expectations, half life relics, pantomime gestures.
+“I take refuge in my beliefs…” I repeated in my mind, a merry-go-round mantra.
+Doubt’s guns clicked and fired in Russian roulette timing: silent movies, frozen expectations, remnants of a fading life, pantomime gestures.
 Bang!
-Frame by frame, every movement a question mark in human animation, every frame subtitled, “I think, therefore I am.”.
-The soundtrack ever repeating “I take refuge in my beliefs”.
+Frame by frame, each movement posed a question mark in the animation of humanity, subtitled, “I think, therefore I am.”
+The soundtrack repeated endlessly, “I take refuge in my beliefs.”

-“This is not the time to labour the point.
-The whole three dimensional world presented to your senses five is a total illusion.
-If you could slow this holographic movie down to nearly zero you would find flesh and blood is one step removed from your real body.
-This real body which you fail to recognise is imperishable.
-It’s the same with your mind.
-You think that you think, that you set the perceptual and then the conceptual parameters, that the images and ideas in that psychological space are yours.
-They are just as synthetic as your heart.”
+“Now is not the time to dwell on this,” she interrupted.
+“The three-dimensional world perceived by your five senses is an illusion.
+If you could slow this holographic movie to a near standstill, you would discover that flesh and blood are but one step removed from your true body—the imperishable one.
+The same applies to your mind.
+You believe you think, establishing perceptual and conceptual boundaries, claiming ownership of the images and ideas in that psychological space.
+They are as synthetic as your heart.”